Patient Blog

 Some of these abnormalities will suggest further testing, which might include another mammogram or a biopsy.

 Doctors use a standard vocabulary to describe mammogram results, called the Breast Imaging Reporting and Data System (BI-RADS).
-BI-RADS has 7 numbered categories.
+BI-RADS has 7 numbered categories:

-• Category 1: a normal test result, considered ‘negative’ in that nothing abnormal or new was detected.
+• Category 1: A normal test result, considered ‘negative’ in that nothing abnormal or new was detected.

-• Category 3: a possibly benign scan but one which reveals a finding that suggests a follow-up image be taken, generally within the year.
+• Category 3: A possibly benign finding that suggests follow-up imaging, generally within the year.

-• Category 4: a suspicious finding which is not confirmed to be cancer.
+• Category 4: A suspicious finding which is not confirmed to be cancer.
 A biopsy is often recommended.

-• Category 5: these findings typically suggest cancer: a biopsy is strongly recommended.
+• Category 5: These findings typically suggest cancer: a biopsy is strongly recommended.

-• Category 6: this category is only used for findings taken after cancer has already been proven.
+• Category 6: This category is only used for findings taken after cancer has already been proven.

+Regular mammograms are vital for breast cancer detection and prevention.
 Mammograms of all types have life-saving potential since they can detect signs of breast cancer before you can feel them.
 Discuss 3D mammography with your physician to see if it’s the right choice for you.
 It’s important to stay both informed and proactive when it comes to maintaining your breast health.

 Related Posts